santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 * **Power Automate** – To build workflows.
 * **SignatureAPI account** – For electronic signatures.
-* **Sharepoint List** – For storing the onboarding pack with the employee details.
+* **SharePoint List** – For storing the onboarding pack with the employee details.
 * **Outlook** – For sending notifications (other email providers also work).

 ## Flow Overview

 The automation process follows these steps:

-1. **Trigger:** New Sharepoint List item creation starts the flow.
+1. **Trigger:** New SharePoint List item creation starts the flow.
-2. **Data Retrieval:** Get onboarding pack with employee details and fetch the contract template from Sharepoint List.
+2. **Data Retrieval:** Get onboarding pack with employee details and fetch the contract template from SharePoint List.
 3. **Signature Process:** Create an envelope via SignatureAPI, add recipient details, and attach the DOCX.
 4. **Monitoring:** Wait for the contract to be signed.
-5. **Storage & Notification:** Save the signed document in Sharepoint and notify HR via email.
+5. **Storage & Notification:** Save the signed document in SharePoint and notify HR via email.

 This process automates envelope creation and sending when a new item with an attachment is added to the SharePoint List.